-In addition to the single loan default, 1 loan was in arrears.
-The loan #4071 of \$3,221,436.00 in arrears, represents 11.69% of the loan portfolio.
+The loan #4071 of \$3,221,436.00 is in arrears and represents 11.99% of the loan portfolio.
 The security property for this loan is in the process of sale.
 The Company is satisfied that the security it holds in respect of the loan is sufficient to ensure that the entire amount of the loan, plus accrued interest can be repaid in full.